limix/lim/doc/index.rst

   conda install -c conda-forge lim

-But as of now, you should do install via pip.
+But as of now, you should install it via pip.
 First, make sure you have [Numba](http://numba.pydata.org/)::

   conda install numba